 HealthMarkets can explain how to determine the right choice for your business below.

-The problem is that if your group plan is not right for an individual employee, they don’t have great alternatives.
-There’s the option of choosing an individual plan on the government Marketplace, but if they turn down your group plan in favor of an individual one, in most cases, all possible subsidies disappear.
-The employee is stuck between two pricey plans.
+If your group plan is not right for an individual employee’s unique needs and budget, they likely don’t have great alternatives.
+There’s the option of choosing an individual plan on the government Marketplace, but if they turn down your group plan in favor of an individual one, in most cases, they’ll no longer have eligibility for subsidies.
+The employee could be stuck between two unattractive prices.

-So if you’re offering group coverage, you need to make sure it’s in your employees’ best interest.
-Here’s a list of what you need to think about to determine whether your group plan is really serving the needs of the people who move your business forward.
+Thus, if you’re offering group coverage, you should make sure it’s in your employees’ best interest.
+Here’s a list of questions to think about while determining whether your group plan is really serving the needs of the people who move your business forward.

 1) Does your plan pay enough for dependents?

 Even if your plan offers dependents coverage, it may not be financially feasible for your employees.
 Some plans will help cover employee premiums, but will pay less or nothing at all for employees’ spouses or kids.
 The reason is simple: cost.
 Small businesses are often in no more a position to pay expensive premiums than their employees are.
 But if your average employee has a large family, they could be spending more than they can afford on medical care even with your plan.

 For cost reasons, small businesses often go with high-deductible insurance plans that offer lower premiums.
 These plans are great if you have employees who don’t need regular medical care, or who only need basic checkups, which are covered even if you haven’t met your deductible yet.
 But employees who take lots of medications, need regular doctor visits to regulate ongoing health concerns, or have chronic conditions may pay a lot for their medical care before your plan is ever useful to them.